code-423n4/2023-07-lens-findings/data/kaveyjoe-G.md

 20 .
 TARGET : https://github.com/code-423n4/2023-07-lens/blob/main/contracts/namespaces/TokenHandleRegistry.sol

-Remove the unnecessary modifiers, such as onlyHandleOwner and onlyTokenOwner, which checked for token ownership.
+- Remove the unnecessary modifiers,  onlyHandleOwner and onlyTokenOwner, which checked for token ownership.
 As the contract is designed to be called only by the LensHub contract (as indicated in the comments), these modifiers are not required.

-Simplifiy  the unlink function to avoid multiple external contract calls when checking for existence.
+- Simplifiy  the unlink function to avoid multiple external contract calls when checking for existence.
 Instead, we check for existence using the exists functions from the interfaces.

-Remove redundant events emitted during the unlinking process.
+- Remove redundant events emitted during the unlinking process.

-Simplifiy the resolve and getDefaultHandle functions to reduce external contract calls by storing the results of external calls in local variables.
+- Simplifiy the resolve and getDefaultHandle functions to reduce external contract calls by storing the results of external calls in local variables.

-Replace the explicit error message strings in the revert statements with the corresponding error codes from the RegistryErrors contract.
+- Replace the explicit error message strings in the revert statements with the corresponding error codes from the RegistryErrors contract.
 This minimizes the gas cost of revert operations.

-Remove the unnecessary mappings to further save storage gas costs.
+- Remove the unnecessary mappings to further save storage gas costs.

 Here is an optimized version of okenHandleRegistry Contract :
 // SPDX-License-Identifier: MIT